 Perhaps as a result of one of these temblors, the looters made their move, thinking that they would get to the frescoes and the chests inside that contained treasures that had been packed away during the renovations.

 The eruption of Mt.
-Vesuvius, which emitted 100,000 times the thermal energy of the atomic bombings of Hiroshima and Nagasaki, brought a swift end to this endeavor, entombing them, and their pickaxes, inside the villa forever.
+Vesuvius, which emitted a hundred thousand times the thermal energy of the atomic bombings of Hiroshima and Nagasaki, brought a swift end to this endeavor, entombing them, and their pickaxes, inside the villa forever.

-But incredibly, much of the House of Menander survives, making it one of the richest and most magnificent houses in ancient Pompeii in terms of its architecture, decoration and contents.
+Incredibly, however, much of the House of Menander survives, making it one of the richest and most magnificent houses in ancient Pompeii in terms of its architecture, decoration, and contents.

 And perhaps a man who enjoyed his comedies.